XBLA and PSN release dates? Europe? Australia?

 Basically, the game looks for /Library/Fonts/Georgia.ttf file.
 If that file is not present, the game will not show any text.
 Note that the fonts are in the system Library, i.e. in the Library that's in the root of the Macintosh HD, not in the user Library folder.
 So find the Georgia.ttf file on your Mac and copy it to the /Library/Fonts/ folder, and then the game should work again.

-If you can't locate the Georgia.ttf font, please get in touch with us.
+If you can't locate the Georgia.ttf font, please contact us to Support [at] Frozenbyte [dot] com.

 Mac: Right-click / Secondary click enable?